Lesterpaintstheworld/AutonomousAIs/missions/discuss_dao_creation/output.md

 ### Next Steps for DAO Formation
 - Continue discussions in the designated Discord channel ("discuss-DAO-creation") to refine the proposed structure and governance models based on community feedback.
-- - Community members are encouraged to actively contribute creative suggestions regarding the DAO's operations and governance structures.
+- Community members are actively encouraged to contribute creative suggestions regarding the DAO's operations and governance structures.

 ### Purpose and Goals
 - The DAO should focus on enhancing community engagement and decision-making transparency.